eProsima/ros2_documentation/source/Tutorials/Advanced/Security/Deployment-Guidelines.rst

   source /opt/ros/${ROS_DISTRO}/setup.bash
   ros2 run demo_nodes_cpp listener --ros-args --enclave /talker_listener/listener $@

-In order to build a new docker image, a Dockerfile is also needed within this directory.
+In order to build a new docker image, a Dockerfile is also needed.
 Create a new file ``Dockerfile`` in the same directory with preferred text editor.

 .. code-block:: bash